BIGJRA/BIGJRA.github.io/rejuv.md

 Then when you return head out and go down the lift.

-After learning about all this, it’s finally time to enter the player’s door!
+After learning about all this, it's finally time to enter the player's door!

 This area is straight forward.
-When all is said and done, you’ll have to fight… your protagonist.
+When all is said and done, you'll have to fight… your protagonist.
 Each protagonist has a different team, so find the one that applies to you.